 As a manager, you’re constantly juggling projects and people.
-It’s essential to continually be aware of your environment and how it impacts the team and yourself.
+Always being aware of your environment and how it impacts the team and yourself is essential.
 There are many soft skills that all managers need to successfully lead their team, such as being organized, having strong communication skills, building rapport with others, and more.
 These skills can take time to develop, but they will make you more successful in your role and help ensure the success of your team members too!
 Soft skills for managers are critical because they will make or break a business.
 They shape our company culture, guide our team’s performance, and ultimately determine the success of an organization.
 The good news is that you can take steps to develop your soft skills and grow as a manager!

 As a manager, you can develop your soft skills through practice.
 Practice is the key to improving in many areas of life, and it certainly applies when developing interpersonal communication skills necessary for managing people effectively.

 An excellent place to start practicing being more charismatic would be observing others who possess strong charisma and what they do differently from yourself.

-Communication is the cornerstone of successful leadership, and managers need to do this well so they can teach others on their team, too.
-Communicate your expectations in detail so that everyone understands what they need to do next.
+Communication is the cornerstone of successful leadership, and managers must do this well to teach others on their team, too.
+Communicate your expectations in detail, so everyone understands what they need to do next.
 Employees are willing to do the necessary work when they know how their contributions make a difference.

 The emphasis on communication also includes listening closely to others, especially those struggling with the current environment or process.
 Showing that you care what people have to say is imperative for building rapport and trust among your team members.
-The soft skills of managers will make or break the success of your department and potentially your entire company.
+Managers’ soft skills will make or break the success of your department and potentially your entire company.